Racism in association football: France

 In March 2008, Bastia's Frédéric Mendy claimed he had been racially abused by Grenoble fans.

 In November 2013, former defender and the France national team's most-capped player, Lilian Thuram, has said white players need to show solidarity with players who receive racist abuse, saying, "The action of not saying anything – somehow – it makes you an accomplice."

-On 13 November 2020, during the match between Paris Saint-Germain and Olympique Marseille, the PSG striker Neymar risked to be suspended for 10 matches after racially abusing Marseille's Japanese fullback Hiroki Sakai twice by calling him a "fucking Chinese" after telling Sakai to "go away" after Marseille player Alvaro Gonzalez called Neymar ("fucking monkey" after the latter called Gonzalez a "fucking faggot".
+On 13 November 2020, during the match between Paris Saint-Germain and Olympique Marseille, the PSG striker Neymar risked to be suspended for 10 matches after racially abusing Marseille's Japanese fullback Hiroki Sakai twice by calling him a "fucking Chinese" after telling Sakai to "go away" after Marseille player Álvaro González called Neymar ("fucking monkey" after the latter called Gonzalez a "fucking faggot".

 On 8 December 2020 a Champions League match between Paris Saint-Germain and Istanbul Basaksehir was suspended after the fourth official allegedly used a racist term towards Istanbul assistant coach, Pierre Webó.
 The incident occurred 14 minutes into the game.
 Istanbul players left the pitch in protest with PSG players following.
 The match was abandoned and was scheduled to recommence on 9 December.

-On 29 November 2021 after a 1-0 win from Troyes, South Korean striker Suk Hyun-jun was racially abused by reserve players of Marseille, who were caught saying "Le samouraï nous a decoupé deux fois. ("The samurai cut down us twice."), when the South Korean striker made a late tackle on Marseille player Pape Gueye, which was followed by "Il va faire des sushis" ("He [Suk] is going to make some sushi [out of him]."), around 10 minutes before the end of the match.
+On 29 November 2021 after a 1-0 win from Troyes, South Korean striker Suk Hyun-jun was racially abused by reserve players of Marseille, who were caught saying "Le samouraï nous a decoupé deux fois" ("The samurai cut down us twice"), when the South Korean striker made a late tackle on Marseille player Pape Gueye, which was followed by "Il va faire des sushis" ("He [Suk] is going to make some sushi [out of him]"), around 10 minutes before the end of the match.
 Three days later Marseille condemned the incident stating "Olympique de Marseille joined the Troyes club in strongly condemning the remarks made towards Suk Hyun-jun...
 OM also offers its full support to the Troyes player".

 In September 2022, during a friendly match between Brazil and Tunisia in Paris, Brazilian striker Richarlison had bananas thrown at him by fans.

-In November 2022, a Spanish television crew during the 2022 FIFA World Cup caught Argentinian fans singing chants against the France national football team claiming "they are from Angola", and singled out Kylian Mbappe in particular; the chant also had homophobic and transphobic slurs.

-In December 2022, Kylian Mbappe, Kingsley Coman, Randal Kolo Muani, and Aurelien Tchouameni were racially abused after their team's loss in the 2022 FIFA World Cup Final.
+In December 2022, Kylian Mbappé, Kingsley Coman, Randal Kolo Muani, and Aurélien Tchouameni were racially abused after their team's loss in the 2022 FIFA World Cup final.

+In April 2023, PSG manager Christophe Galtier was accused of making racist comments whilst Nice manager, which he denied.
+In July 2023 it was announced that he would face trial in December.
+At the trial he denied the allegations.
+Galtier was acquitted of the charges by the court.

+After the match between France and Argentina on the 2024 Paris Olympics, the social media accounts of Jean-Philippe Mateta and Loïc Badé were attacked with racist language and imagery.

+In September 2024, PSG player Nuno Mendes was subjected to racism following a match, and in November 2024, Nantes player Sorba Thomas was also racially abused following a match.